jh16g15/ili9341_parallel_controller/README.md

 ## Status

-This project currently successfully resets and powers up the ILI9341 and writes a small strip of Red, Green and Blue pixels to the top line of the screen.
+This project currently successfully resets and powers up the ILI9341.
+Using a separate framebuffer in the FPGA BRAM, it copies data from this onto the ILI9341 GRAM to be displayed on the screen.
+This framebuffer is 240x320 pixels with 8 bits per pixel (GGGRRRBB).
+When each pixel is read, the colour data is upscaled to 18-bit 6-6-6 RGB and sent to the ILI9341 Display RAM (GRAM).

+At current clock frequency of 25MHz, we get framerates of 46 FPS.
+This figure is from copying the entire contents of the BRAM over, and is constant.
+Measures to improve the framerate are discussed below:

-## Planned Features
+## Future Work

-- Add a standard BRAM interface to allow the controller to read from an internal FPGA Block RAM framebuffer, as reads from the ILI9341 frame memory are very slow.
-This decoupling will make it far easier to use, as the user can then interface with a standard BRAM using, for example a Microblaze soft processor to easily update the screen contents, rather than requiring a state machine to initialise the screen contents.
-- Colour conversion to allow the internal FPGA framebuffer to use up less memory (16-bit 240x320 framebuffer would require 70% of the 1.8Mb BRAM on the A7-35T, so we can reduce this requirement by switching to 8-bit or 9-bit colour)
+ - Investigate FMAX of the ILI9341 in 8-bit parallel MCU mode 8080-I. This is more of a curiosity, as clock-domain crossing is handled by the dual-clock BRAM framebuffer and by switching to 16-bit colour gets us to 60FPS.

+ - Change from 18-bit colour to 16-bit colour to reduce transfers per pixel from 3 to 2, increasing our framerate @ 25MHz to 65FPS.
+It does make the simulation waveforms harder to read when debugging, however.

+ - Add framerate control using FMARK (TE) or VSYNC to remove screen tearing.
+FMARK (if enabled) is sent from the ILI9341 with vsync information.
+VSYNC is sent to the ILI9341 to manage the screen refresh cycles